If the measure passes, a new courthouse would be built to serve Thurston County for a planned 75-100 years.

-Through a feasibility study, leadership explored reconstructing and expanding the existing campus and buildings, and building a new Courthouse and Civic Center elsewhere within the City Limits of Olympia.
+Through a feasibility study, leadership explored reconstructing and expanding the existing campus and buildings, and building a new Courthouse and Regional Administrative Buildings elsewhere within the City Limits of Olympia.
 The Board of County Commissioners narrowed down three of 12 potential sites to be evaluated.
 These sites included the current Hilltop site, a undeveloped piece of property on Harrison Street, and the City of Olympia's Leigh Crieghton Justice Center location on Plum Street.

 The goal of the feasibility study was to research and analyze information about each of the three sites with a focus as to which site would be the most preferred by the Thurston County community.
 Thomas Architecture Studios, Inc. (TAS), the selected consulting company, evaluated issues such as customer service, economic development, life cycle costs, environmental sustainability, safety, parking, and transit services.

 After community, staff, and elected officials provided feedback, the Commissioners voted to move forward with a proposal on the Plum Street site.
 The County anticipates bringing a completed proposal to the citizens for a vote during the August 2019 election.